TransparentHealth/openid-connect-consumerhealth-profile/README.md

 * `agent-to-organization` - For employment relationships.
 Example: Bob works for ACME Health
 * `member-to-organization` - For membership/client/patient relationships.
 Examples: Bob has insurance through ACME Health.
 Carol is a client of City Mission.
 Carlos is patient at Capitol Clinic.
 * `member-to-member` - For family relationships.
 Examples: Carlos is the spouse of Carol.
 Frank wants Eve to have access to his records.
 * `agent-to-member` - For Patient/provider relationships.
-Examples:  Bob, of ACME Health, is the care coordinator for Alice.
-Charlie, of City Mission, is the primary point of contact for Frank.
+Examples:  Alice, of ACME Health, is the care coordinator for Alice.
+Charlie, of City Mission, is the care coordinator for Frank.

 Other Claims:
 ____________

 * `middle_name` - To encode a middle name for aiding with patient linking and matching when no unique identifier (e.g. social security number) is known. (national identity)

 * `sex` - A field to indicate biological/birth sex.
 Values are `male`, `female`, and `other`.

 Example Token
 -------------

-Below is a sample of content in the `is_token`'s payload.
+Below is a sample of content in the `is_token` doe James Kirk.
+Important information about James Kirk is provided to the replying party , Including:

+* James' identity has been verified to IAL2.
+* James' demographic information including his middle name birthdate and sex.
+* James has an insurance plan with NC Medicaid.
+* James is receiving services from ACME Health.
+* James has given his spouse, Alice, read access to his medical records.
+* James' care coordinator is Carol Capenter, of ACEM Health.

     {